smy1/smy1.github.io/README.md

 __smy1.github.io__

-_Note to self:_
+_Super useful tip:_
-Site will no longer be visible if the repository is changed to private.
+1. Site will no longer be visible if the repository is changed to private.
-Changing the settings back to public is not enough.
+2. Changing the settings back to public is not enough.
-As per https://github.com/orgs/community/discussions/23647 , we need to push any commit to a page branch to "reactivate" the site.
+3. As per https://github.com/orgs/community/discussions/23647, we need to push any commit to a page branch to "reactivate" the site.